lj-ditrapani/SWE430/markdown/example1.markdown

 Count Non-ASCII Characters
 --------------------------

 We only have one failing test left to deal with---the "Count Non-ASCII characters" test.
 Any character with a code value above 127 is not an ASCII character.
-We can write the code for the `countNonASCIICharacters` function in the same way we wrote the code for the other three functions.
+We can write the code for the `countNonASCIICharacters()` function in the same manner we wrote the code for the other three functions.

     stringInfo.countNonASCIICharacters = function(string) {
         function predicate(code) {